 Wild Turtle Week

-Join the slow and steady movement on Facebook, Twitter, and Instagram May 22 – 26, 2023! #WildTurtleWeek is a collaborative initiative between the Partners in Amphibian and Reptile Conservation (PARC), the Association of Fish and Wildlife Agencies (AFWA), and the US Fish and Wildlife Service (USFWS) to shell-e-brate all things related to turtles for one week, beginning on Monday May 22nd, 2023.
+Join the slow and steady movement on Facebook, Twitter, and Instagram for our new dates on June 10-14th, 2024! #WildTurtleWeek is a collaborative initiative between the Partners in Amphibian and Reptile Conservation (PARC), the Association of Fish and Wildlife Agencies (AFWA), and the US Fish and Wildlife Service (USFWS) to shell-e-brate all things related to turtles for one week, beginning on Monday June 10th, 2024.

 #WildTurtleWeek was created in 2022 by PARC and partners to help elevate turtles and their conservation.
-The week is centered around World Turtle Day® which occurs on May 23rd each year.
+The week was centered around World Turtle Day® which occurs on May 23rd each year, but starting in 2024, we will be moving #WildTurtleWeek to June to anchor with World Sea Turtle Day.

 A large snapping turtle on a white background looks to the right of the screen